duyle-py/security_scan/README.md

 ```

 ## Extra features
 - Fast downloading repository.
 Now i'm using `git clone`, it will fetch all codes into a machine.
 We can use `git checkout` to fetch some parts we need.
-But need to design how to store and redirect repository in multiple machine or a machine.
+But need to design how to store and redirect repository in multiple machines or a machine.
 - Grep searching.
 Check performance of `ripgrep` lib and replace grep `https://healeycodes.com/beating-grep-with-go`
 -